gatherscript/handbook/handbook.md

 ## Picking a Date

-Build a list of every conference that is similar to the one you're trying to organize.
-Make note of the "heavy hitters" like JSConf, JSConf EU, NodeConf, etc. Make sure you pick a date that conflicts as little as possible.
-Date conflicts will not only affect your ability to attract attendees but it will also may block potential speakers.
+Build a list of every conference that is similar to the one you're trying to organize and cross-sections of audience that could miss out by too many good conferences occurring.
+Make sure you pick a date that conflicts as little as possible.
+Date conflicts will not only affect your ability to attract attendees but it will also block potential speakers.

 Here's a [crowdsourced list of conferences](https://docs.google.com/spreadsheet/ccc?key=0AjzoXvTKg56mdDdBLXhfbHFwNE1hSlNKZzBCR2hBNUE&usp=drive_web#gid=0) that might be helpful.